 Singular countable nouns are usually known by the articles ‘a’ and ‘an’

-Uncountable nouns are, on the other hand, they are the nouns which cannot be counted.
+Uncountable nouns are, on the other hand, are the nouns that cannot be counted.
 They are also known as mass nouns.
 They have only singular forms and no plural forms.
 These nouns are considered as a whole thing rather than as part.
-Most of the abstract nouns are considered as uncountable.
+Most of the abstract nouns are considered uncountable.

 Example: money, air, water, milk, flour, snow, luggage, happiness, truth.